thelancetran/CSE-110-Lab1/index.md

 * Math 184 (*Enumerative Combinatorics*)
 * CSE 100 (*Advanced Data Structures*)
 * Math 103A (*Modern Algebra I*)
-> "If you are given a 'prove or disprove' question, it most likely is disprove..."
+> "If you are given a 'prove or disprove' problem, it most likely is disprove..."
 * CSE 101 (*Design & Analysis of Algorithm*)

 ### Personal
+In my free time, I enjoy exercising, gaming, and cooking.
+If I had to rank my top 3 favorite exercises, I would have the following:
+1. Barbell ~~Squats~~ Bench Press
+2. Pull-Ups
+3. Machine Pec Fly
+Additionally, my top game currently is [League of Legends](https://www.leagueoflegends.com/en-us/).
+Something that I cooked recently that I am proud of is this [beef stew served with rice]().